sravireddy9988/aws-2-tier-helm-chart/README.md

 - The database `username` and `password` for `AWS RDS` are stored securely in `Kubernetes Secrets`.

-- The secrets are referenced in the frontend deployment and passed as environment variables.
+- The `secrets` are referenced in the `backend deployment` and passed as environment variables.

 - These values are defined and managed via `values.yaml`.